HawgBeat - Arkansas to face Kansas in Liberty Bowl

 Arkansas to face Kansas in Liberty Bowl

 The Arkansas Razorbacks (6-6, 3-5) will play postseason football against the Kansas Jayhawks (6-6, 3-6) in the AutoZone Liberty Bowl on Dec.
-28 at Simmons Bank Liberty Stadium in Memphis, Tennessee, per reports.
+28 at Simmons Bank Liberty Stadium in Memphis, Tennessee.

+“We’re extremely excited to be headed to Memphis to play a really good Kansas team in the AutoZone Liberty Bowl,” Arkansas Head Coach Sam Pittman said.
+“Coach Leipold and his staff have done a tremendous job with their team, and we look forward to the challenge.
+For us, the opportunity to play a bowl game in what we consider our backyard is going to be special.
+We can’t wait to see our fans in Memphis in a few weeks.”

 Arkansas has played Kansas just twice in program history, both games coming in back-to-back years in 1905-06.
 The Jayhawks bested the Hogs both times.